danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/Articles/Getting-Started.md

 }
 ```

-The Yelp API requires that all requests send the API token as a custom header.
-Other APIs may require it to be sent as a query parameter, or have no token requirement at all.

-ApiKit is flexible and supports many different requirements.
+This API requires that all requests send the API token as a custom header.
+Other APIs may require it to be sent as a query parameter, or have no such requirements at all.
+ApiKit is flexible to support all different kinds of requirements.

 ## API routes

-An ``ApiRoute`` refers to an endpoint within an API, and defines a HTTP method, an environment-relative path, custom headers, query parameters, post data, etc.
+An ``ApiRoute`` refers to an endpoint within an API.
+It defines an HTTP method, an environment-relative path, custom headers, query parameters, post data, etc. and will generate a proper URL request for a certain ``ApiEnvironment``.

-For instance, this is a [Yelp](https://yelp.com) v3 API route, which defines how to fetch and search for restaurants:
+For instance, this is a [Yelp](https://yelp.com) v3 API route that defines how to fetch and search for restaurants:

 ```swift
 import ApiKit